onetep-devel/tutorials/source/T9_hematite_dftu.rst

                              ------                             ------
        3648 |     1.1980169016    0.0000000000 |     1.1980204435    0.0000000000 |

-And as last we should also check that we obtain a band gap and its value is close to experiment.
+Lastly we should also check that we obtain a band gap and its value is close to experiment.
 This can be seen from the output by looking for these lines.

 Why do we get two band gaps?
 Because we are studying a magnetic system, we get a band gap for each spin channel and for an AFM material